MILI Dribbling Lessons

 Standards: III.
 World History

-Lesson: ANCIENT HISTORY CYBER JOURNALISTS
+Lesson: ANCIENT HISTORY CYBER JOURNALISTS (grades 6-12)

 Overview: Students will describe and assess the circumstances surrounding a major historical event from the ancient world by using electronic resources to research its location, people, repercussions, etc. Students will write news articles which summarize and draw conclusions from the historical event.